Education :: Pre-college Education Program

-The FREEDM Systems Center has developed partnerships with a number of middle-and-high schools in four states to increase awareness of the importance of renewable energy systems and recruit future students.
-A feature of our Center is the theme "each one mentor one."
-A network of interconnections is being created between industry members, faculty , graduate students, undergraduate students, teachers, and high school students.
+The FREEDM Systems Center has developed partnerships with a number of middle and high schools in four states to increase awareness of the importance of renewable energy systems and recruit future students.
+A theme of our Center is "each one mentor one."
+A network of connections exists between industry members, faculty , graduate students, undergraduate students, teachers, and high school students..

 The FREEDM partner schools are: